emoore29/cadence-demo/README.md

 To finalise the project, I decided to use AcousticBrainz's data to retrieve track audio features.
 This results in a version of Cadence closest to what was originally intended, albeit with some track audio features unavailable.

-If you are interested in creating playlists based on track features from your actual Spotify data, I recommend [Sort Your Music](http://sortyourmusic.playlistmachinery.com/), which is a web app that was approved pre-deprecation and offers similar functionality using the same API endpoints Cadence relied on.

 ## How it works

 Cadence has multiple "sources" of tracks, which users can filter by features such as tempo (BPM).